QuantEcon/QuantEcon.py/README.md

 ## Quantitative Economics

+This repository collects code for quantitative economic modeling

+Comprehensive documentation is currently being prepared

-This repository collects code for [Quantitative Economics](http://quant-econ.net),  an on-line course on quantitative economic modeling authored by [Thomas J. Sargent](https://files.nyu.edu/ts43/public/) and [John Stachurski](http://johnstachurski.net).
+At present, the majority of the code is described at [quant-econ.net](http://quant-econ.net), in an on-line course authored by [Thomas J. Sargent](https://files.nyu.edu/ts43/public/) and [John Stachurski](http://johnstachurski.net)

-We recommend you start by visiting the [lecture series main page](http://quant-econ.net), which provides detailed information on working with this code repository.
+Note however that this code repository is a separate project from [quant-econ.net](http://quant-econ.net), and we welcome contributions and pull requests

+At present, the lead developers of this repository (in alphabetical order) are

+* Chase Coleman
+* Spencer Lyon
+* Matthew McKay
+* Thomas J. Sargent
+* John Stachurski
+* Pablo Winant

 ### Downloading the Repository